MaterializeInc/materialize/doc/developer/design/20230602_default_privileges.md

 1. Grant the owner all privileges on that object.
 2. Grant any privileges that match a privilege in the `mz_default_privileges` table on that object.

+### Differences from PostgreSQL

+This section will highlight the differences between PostgreSQL default privileges and the proposed default privileges for Materialize.

+- This proposal has no special system privileges that are hard-coded into the system.
+Instead, we pre-populate the user default privileges table with some initial default privileges.
+- This proposal allows defining default privileges for all current and future roles.
+- This proposal allows defining default privileges for multiple databases at once.
+- This proposal does not differentiate between global and non-global default privilege revokes.
+- This proposal has no way to override default owner privileges.

 ## Alternatives

 - Match PostgreSQL exactly.